 If the arrow is too stiff it won’t flex enough, and this will make it very critical to shoot.
 Any differences in the release will be very punishing.

-If you shoot a bare shaft, for a right-handed archer the arrow will point to the left with the back end of the arrow out to the right (for a left-handed archer, the back end will point to the left) – the opposite of too weak!
+Check: if you shoot a bare shaft, for a right-handed archer the arrow will point to the left with the back end of the arrow out to the right (for a left-handed archer, the back end will point to the left) – the opposite of too weak!

 Some of the most important pieces of equipment to get right are your arrows.
 Ultimately, they are what hit the target and score you points!
 When an arrow leaves your string, it begins its cycle and, if the correct spine is chosen, it will flex around the bow then back in towards the riser, straightening up without any contact with you or the bow.
 The end result is in an arrow that has a clean flight and is forgiving to shoot.

-If you shoot a bare shaft and the spine is correct, it will enter the target straight and true.
+Check: if you shoot a bare shaft and the spine is correct, it will enter the target straight and true.
 Just what you want!

-Thanks to Adam at Wales Archery
+Thanks to Adam at Wales Archery.